Bondzio/fp/README.md

 communication platform for the fp

-We will have a lot of fun I guess.
+We had have a lot of fun.